cha53c/web_server_example/README.md

 If your a running Docker on Mac or Windows the IP with the IP of the Docker host which is show when you start it up.

 ## Notes on the Dockerfile
-Install apt package, node js is needed is need as the javascript engine Install bundler and Rails
++ Install apt package, node js is needed is need as the javascript engine
++ Install bundler and Rails
-Install the passenger gem and use this to install Nginx.
++ Install the passenger gem and use this to install Nginx.
 Note This specifies the Nginx root as /opt/nginx.
 Copy the config file from the context.
-Change to tmp dire and copy the Gemfile and Gemfile lock to a tmp directory tree.
++ Change to tmp dire and copy the Gemfile and Gemfile lock to a tmp directory tree.
 This is to enable the result of bundle install to be cached
-Run bundle install
++ Run bundle install
-Copy in the web app
++ Copy in the web app
-Create the db.
++ Create the db.
 Note we are running in development mode.
-See the permission on the web app require for Nginx expose port 80
++ Set the permission on the web app require for Nginx
++ expose port 80
-State the command to run when the contain is started
++ State the command to run when the contain is started

 ## Note on nginx.conf